coryan/jaybeams/jb/itch5/securities_and_tickers.md

 market feed may not be the same string used to identify them when placing orders, or clearing.

-In short, it behooves sofware engineers in the field to keep these things straight in their designs, and in their heads too I might add.
+In short, it behooves software engineers in the field to keep these things straight in their designs, and in their heads too I might add.

 ### References